-Here at CMU, Atkinson leads an active choral area, oversees choral music education and conducts the Colorado Mesa University Concert Choir, Chamber Choir and new Vocal Jazz ensemble.
-Choirs under his direction have performed with the Denver Chamber Orchestra, Mexico National Symphony, Vancouver Symphony, annually with the Grand Junction Symphony Orchestra and frequently with the CMU Symphony Orchestra.
-He has conducted the CMU Chamber Choir in performance throughout the United States and Canada, Europe and Great Britain.
+Monte Atkinson, DMA, is Director of Vocal Ensembles and Professor of Music at Colorado Mesa University, where he has been on faculty since 1985.
+At CMU, he currently directs the new CMU Vocal Arts Ensemble and showcase vocal jazz group, “Vocal Chords”, and oversees vocal music education.
+His CMU choirs have performed with the Denver Chamber Orchestra, Mexico National Symphony, Vancouver Symphony, annually with the Grand Junction Symphony Orchestra (GJSO) and frequently with the CMU Symphony Orchestra.
+Well-known for his performances of music for choir and orchestra, he has also conducted the CMU Chamber Choir in performance throughout the United States, Canada, Europe and Great Britain.

 Atkinson continues to serve as Music Director for the Western Colorado Chorale, a semi-professional ensemble he founded in 1985 and has helped shape into a premier vocal ensemble in the region and state.
 He also continues to serve as GJSO chorus master and appears periodically as the GJSO choir conductor.